What is Current Electricity?

 What is Current Electricity

 What is Current Electricity?
-Current or dynamic electricity is defined as an electrical charge in motion.
+Current is defined as an electrical charge in motion.
 It consists of a flow of negatively charged electrons from atom to atom through a conductor in an electrical circuit.
 The external force that causes the electron current flow of electric charge is called the electromotive force (emf) or voltage.

 Examples of current electricity are starting a car, turning on a light, cooking on an electric stove, watching TV, shaving with an electric razor, playing video games, using a phone, charging a cell phone and more.